Okanjo/okanjo-docs/docs/Store Addresses.md

-# User Addresses
+# Store Addresses

-Generic mailing or permanent street address.
-Users can have many addresses of different types.
+Addresses used for store locations, billing, sales tax nexus, etc. Stores can have many addresses of different types.

 # Objects